OCA/l10n-italy/l10n_it_edi_extension/README.rst

       seller/provider's permanent establishment in Italy if different from the registered office
-   -  ``<Causale>``: in this case there is no specific field, but it transcribes the "Terms and conditions" od the invoice.
+   -  ``<Causale>``: in this case there is no specific field, but it transcribes the "Terms and conditions" of the invoice.
    -  ``<Art73>``: indicates if the document was issued according to methods and terms established by ministerial decree pursuant to article 73 of DPR 633/72